dapper-fox-studios/kinetic-hosting-kb/pages/started/sftp.md

 Once that’s installed open the program, you should see a window like this
 ![FTB File Zilla](../../public/ftp-zilla.png)

 Now we have FileZilla, we now need to connect to the server.
 For this, we need to head to the panel.
-Under the advanced section, you’ll see SFTP Info.
+Under the advanced section, you’ll see SFTP & Import.
 Should look like this:
 ![FTB File Zilla](../../public/ftp-panel.png)

 We now need to copy this information into FileZilla.
 On the FileZilla client, you should see the following boxes.